zey9991/research_report/pendle/v2fee/absolute/V2 Fee Optimization Absolute.md

 Previously, our team introduced the “Efficient Ratio” as an indicator to measure the effectiveness of fee settings in specific pools.
 In this data-driven report, we aim to explore the following:

-- Has the “Efficient Ratio” functioned well in evaluating the effectiveness of fee settings?
-If not, is there a more suitable alternative indicator?
 - How do different fee tiers affect the “Efficient Ratio”?
-What is the optimal range according to historical data?
+- What is the optimal range according to historical data?

 # Fee Calculation